XKCP/XKCP/usage-example.md

     Xoodyak_Initialize(&decInstance, key, 16, NULL, 0, NULL, 0);

     // choose any nonce
-    unsigned char nonce[16] = "#dojd983&72-21!@";
+    // important: the nonce must be a different value at every use (or the metadata of the first message must be unique). unsigned char nonce[16] = "#dojd983&72-21!@";

     // encryption and decryption instances must absorb the same nonce